jundalisay/sp/content/en/material/principles/part-6/chapter-01.md

 This can be achieved by creating a new element that is readily unstable upon the addition of a single proton or neutron.

-This requires a master of the aetherspace of an atom.
+This requires a mastery of the aetherspace of an atom.

 This is inspired by the anti-matter reactor of the Bob Lazar UFO which was said to use Element 115.

 {{< img src="/graphics/physics/drone.jpg" alt="UFO Design" >}}

-In the beginning, we hypothesized that such an Element could be created in a nuclear fusion reactor.
-However, upon learning of the properties of the aetherspace, we realized it needed to be made with far more sophisticated control of the lower aether, instead of through brute force with energy.
+In the beginning, we hypothesized that such an Element could be created in a nuclear fusion reactor through brute force, similar to how centrifuges distill Uranium 238 into 235.

+However, upon learning of the properties of the aetherspace, we realized it needed far more sophisticated control of the lower aether.

+In other words, this is more difficult than nuclear fusion.

 ### Precision Fabrication / Metallurgy